-Ultimate Manaslu Trekking offers a variety of trip options through off the beaten trail at Manaslu Restricted Area, as part of the newly developed Great Himalayan Trail.
+Ultimate Manaslu Trekking offers a variety of trip options through the beaten trail at Manaslu Restricted Area, as part of the newly developed Great Himalayan Trail.
 The trek begins at Arughat Bazaar at Gorkha and ends two to three weeks afterward in Besisahar, the starting point of the popular Annapurna Circuit Trek.
-Nowadays this trip can do tea houses or Homestay basic, this is help to local to generate income and create job opportunity using local manpower and product.
+Nowadays this trip can do tea houses or Homestay basic, this is help locals to generate income and create job opportunities using local manpower and product.

-After visit Tsum Valley, the trail follows an ancient salt–trading route along Budhi Gandaki Riverbank and gorge at Pew.
-Now you are in Manaslu Circuit main trail, so there is more flow of trekkers, better accommodation and more options for meals.
+After visiting Tsum Valley, the trail follows an ancient salt–trading route along Budhi Gandaki Riverbank and gorge at Pew.
+Now you are on Manaslu Circuit main trail, so there is more flow of trekkers, better accommodation, and more options for meals.
 You walk through the unique villages Deng, Ghap, Namrung, Lho Gaun, Samagaun, Samdo, Dharmashala, and Bhimtang via Larkya La Pass an elevation of 5,160 meters.
 When getting higher the mountain scenery is more beautiful and charming.
-Ancient Monastery, Chorten, Stupa at Sama Gaun is incredible; people here are following Buddhism.
+Ancient Monastery, Chorten, and Stupa at Sama Gaun are incredible; people here are following Buddhism.
 Yaks, Jharal, Himalayan Thar, Musk Deer, Pika, etc. encounter some part of the trail.
 During the acclimatization day at Samagaun, you may visit the Manaslu Base Camp (4,400m) and Birendra Lake to talk with the expedition group.
-Finally, you will get in Dharapani following Dudh Khola, which is Annapurna Circuit Trip main trail.
+Finally, you will get to Dharapani following Dudh Khola, which is Annapurna Circuit Trip's main trail.
 From where you can get a bus to Besisahar, then Kathmandu or Pokhara on the same day.
-Or if you like to finished trek at Besisahar, can walk through the traditional trekking trail.
+Or if you like to finish the trek at Besisahar, can walk through the traditional trekking trail.
 Some people like to keep on a journey to Annapurna Round also.

-This is an unforgettable trip beyond the Himalaya, collecting a bunch of experiences for your lifetime.
+This is an unforgettable trip beyond the Himalayas, collecting a bunch of experiences for your lifetime.
 The natural beauty makes you vow to come back again with your friends and family.
-We at Nepal Mother House are glad to organize your Ultimate Manaslu Trip whole in the year by local expert guide and porters according to your holiday schedule and requirements.
-But March, April, May are perfect for spring, and September to November is best for this trip.
-Why not you join us, to explore the hidden treasure of the Himalaya.
+We at Nepal Mother House are glad to organize your Ultimate Manaslu Trip whole in the year by local expert guides and porters according to your holiday schedule and requirements.
+But March, April, and May are perfect for spring, and September to November is best for this trip.
+Why not you join us, to explore the hidden treasure of the Himalayas.